Alan Arkin

 9 US | 42 EU

-He was nominated for the Academy Award, a BAFTA Award and a Golden Globe Award for Best Supporting Actor for his performance as Lester Siegel in historical drama thriller movie Argo (2012).
+He was nominated for the Academy Award for Best Supporting Actor, a BAFTA Film Award for Best Supporting Actor and the Golden Globe Award for Best Supporting Actor – Motion Picture for his performance as Lester Siegel in historical drama thriller movie Argo (2012).

 He won the New York Film Critics Circle Award for Best Supporting Actor for his role as Burt Kessler in comedy movie Hearts of the West (1975).

-Marley & Me (2008) comedy drama with Owen Wilson and Jennifer Aniston
+Marley & Me (2008) comedy drama as Arnie Klein

 He was nominated for the Primetime Emmy Award for Outstanding Single Performance by an Actor in a Leading Role in a Drama for his performance as Barney Kempinski in television shows ABC Stage 67 (1966) in episode "The Love Song of Barney Kempinski".